shishirpaudel75-debug/32114380project/README.md

 - The dataset is synthetic and does not use real hospital waste images.
 - The simulation represents CNN-style feature vectors rather than training a full deep learning image model.
+- The high classification scores are partly due to the controlled structure of the synthetic feature space.
 - Real-world factors such as lighting, camera angle, background noise, object occlusion, and hospital workflow differences are not fully captured.
 - The system has not been tested in a live hospital environment.
 - The implementation is a simulation/proof-of-concept rather than a deployed software system.